You may remember this post from a while back. I’d got myself a Wii Motion Plus and was playing about with getting reading from it onto my PC.

 Later on somebody came along with some electroluminescent wire and we strapped it on to enable night flying.
 We also ended up with a picoprojector on board, projecting the EMF logo onto the ground.
 It wasn’t really bright enough to get a clear picture on the grass, but it was fun trying.

 We then discovered we could stop the EL wire from flashing, which made it a little easier to fly.
 And somebody came along with a Go Pro HD camera.
 We did a couple of flights with the camera pointing straight down but they weren’t really all that interesting.
-Then we strapped the camera to one of the arms and got some nice footage with one rotor in the foreground and the lights of the camp in the background.
+Then we strapped one of the IP cameras to one of the arms and got some nice footage with one rotor in the foreground and the lights of the camp in the background.

 I am of course really excited to have this flying, but there are a few issues with it that I’ve discovered so far.
 I can’t blame all of them on my novice piloting skills.